The smarter way

 The CheckoutTheme class consists of objects representing various UI components.
 While the component names generally align with those listed above, they also contain platform-specific fields for further customization.

-Below is the structure of the Customization theme class:
+Below is the structure of the Customization Theme class:

 class CheckoutTheme extends Equatable {